-Anchorlight offers semi-private individual studios for artists, designers, and craftspeople.
+Anchorlight offers semi-private individual studios for artists and designers.
 Our building has high open ceilings and skylights.
 Studios are equipped with either LED strip lights or fluorescent shop lights with natural daylight bulbs.
 There are shared common sinks and flexible gallery space for exhibitions or pop-up events.
 Anchorlight studios range from 145-500 square feet.

 **All of our studios are currently occupied.

 The Brightwork Fellowship is a residency program located within Anchorlight that focuses on service, leadership, and professional development in the visual arts.
 The Fellowship provides opportunities to artists through exhibition, group critique, community engagement, and service learning experiences.
 Brightwork Fellows receive an individual studio as well as shared community work space in which to make their work uninterrupted for a period of one year.
 This combination of private and shared space fosters an environment of community support, the sharing of knowledge, discourse, and skill.